 Photobiomodulation includes all non-thermal light modalities: red light therapy, blue light therapy, etc, as well as infrared when used for its photon energy rather than its heating ability.

-Non-Laser, Non-Thermal Therapies (any use of “laser” in an error in the term):
+Non-Laser, Non-Thermal Therapies (any use of “laser” is an error in the term):

 - Photobiomodulation is the standardized term that includes Color Light and Infrared therapy